 The shipping business has also been characterized by cyclical swings due to lengthy periods of excess or scarce vessel capacity.
 We believe that these sustained periods of vessel supply/demand imbalances are mainly a function of the multi-year ordering and production cycle associated with the manufacture of new vessels, which requires shipping lines to estimate market growth many years into the future.
 Container leasing companies are partially insulated from the risks of these shipping cycles by the relatively short production time associated with the manufacture of new containers.
-Lead-times for new container orders are typically only a few months, so the rate of new container ordering can be quickly adjusted to reflect unexpected market changes.
+Lead-times for new container ordering can be quickly adjusted to reflect unexpected market changes.